Dubai Travel Tips: What to Do and See in Dubai!

 Overall, Dubai isn’t a cheap place to visit, but if you can make do with a simple hotel and local food (very delicious!), then you won’t have to spend heaps of cash.

-If you really want to live the high life, then Dubai offers ample opportunity to go wild, and you can easily drop a small fortune there in no time.
+If you really want to live the high life, then Dubai offers ample opportunities to go wild, and you can easily drop a small fortune there in no time.

 Travel guide for Dubai